 How to Calculate Food Cost Percentage for Restaurants

-Here’s How To Calculate Food Cost Percentage
+Here’s How to Calculate Food Cost Percentage

-There are a few different ways to calculate your food cost percentage.
-The most common method is to take your total food cost for a period of time and divide it by your total sales for that same period of time.
-This will give you your food cost percentage.
+There are a couple ways to calculate your food cost percentage.
+The most common way is to take your total food cost for a period of time and divide it by your total sales for that same period.

 Simple Formula